djbaldey/django/README.rst

 What's changed in fork
 ----------------------

+Original framework is beautiful, it is convenient to make sites, but not business applications.
+Here we try to correct this deficiency.
+Many of these developments will never be accepted in the mainline, but we hope...

+Incomplete list of changes:

+1. Inactive user should not have any permissions.
+In original now has.

-1. By default shall have the permissions of "CRUD": "add"(C), "view"(R), "change"(U), "delete"(D).
+2. By default shall have the permissions of **"CRUD"**: "add"(C), "view"(R), "change"(U), "delete"(D).
+And all permissions are created on the project language specified in settings.LANGUAGE_CODE.

-2. Integrated field "JSONField" with automatic installation type for different DBMS.
-And "StrictJSONField" designed to work with PostgreSQL.
+3. Integrated field **"JSONField"** with automatic installation type for different DBMS.
+And **"StrictJSONField"** designed to work with PostgreSQL.

-3. In the model the user added fields: "last_activity" and "settings".
+4. In the model the auth.User added fields: **"last_activity"** and **"settings"**.
    This solution allows to increase the speed in business applications, where the user object is always present and there are a lot of things tied.
+Also, added decorator for views that need to save the last user activity.

-4. Added filters "has_perm" "has_module_perms" to check user rights directly in the template (contrib.auth).
+5. Added filters **"has_perm"** & **"has_module_perms"** to check user rights directly

-5. And many more minor improvements, about which there is no need to write.
+   in the template (contrib.auth).

+6. Added **"UniqueSessionMiddleware"** in contrib.auth.
+Prohibited work under one login from multiple devices simultaneously.

+7. Added a **collection of abstract models** that are in demand in our view.

+8. JSONEncoder can handle objects of the pending translate.

+9. Displays the username from request in the mail for admins.

+10. Added demand functions for working with time in **"utils.datetimes"**.

+11. Added function get_object_or_none by analogy with get_object_or_404.